 Types of Bees

-Sweat bees, blue orchard bees, bumblebees, carpenter bees, and tickle bees are a few of the bees described by Embry.
+Sweat bees, blue orchard bees, bumblebees, carpenter bees, and tickle bees are a few of the types of bees described by Embry.
 Bees vary in size from about an inch to the length of a grain of rice.
 Some sting; others do not.
 Most bees live solitary short lives, nesting in holes in the ground, but all have a detail in their activities that makes them unique and interesting.

 Large honeybee hives that can be transported to crops needing timely pollination like nuts, fruit, and berries have made them the most agriculturally important bee.
 Bumblebees are probably the first runner-up.
 Though their nests survive only one year, and they aren’t easily domesticated, bumblebees are especially important to tomato growers.
 Embry explains that bumblebees are large enough to “buzz pollinate,” a necessary shaking action of the tomato flower to release its pollen.
 Unlike honeybees that observe bad weather from inside their hives, bumblebees will continue to fly about in rain or cold collecting nectar and pollen.